 - First Project Steering committee meeting

 - Climate Change Mitigation Strategy

 - MRV system Inception

 - 9 capacity building sessions conducted at the national level

 - Improvement of toolkit to develop Comprehensive Mobility Plans (CMP)

-Highlights
+Next expected outputs:

-Improvement of India's toolkit to develop Comprehensive Mobility Plans (CMP)

-Comprehensive Mobility Plans are India's strategic planning framework for local governments.
+• MRV system implementation NUMP key measures, leveraged financing and projected impact Final NUMP deliverables and specific content will be published after official completion of the project.
+Factsheet: India 3 Highlights in the past year Improvement of India's toolkit to develop Comprehensive Mobility Plans (CMP) Comprehensive Mobility Plans are India's strategic planning framework for local governments.
 They share similar characteristics to Sustainable Urban Mobility Plans, as their main purposes are to develop a long-term vision and goals for a city's urban mobility system, design a plan with urban mobility and land use measures and determination of the necessary steps for its implementation.
 India's national government has a toolkit in place to guide cities in the development of CMPs.
 The toolkit, however, was outdated.
-With support from MobiliseYourCity, it is being updated and improved along the following lines:

-- A self-assessment tool shall provide additional support to cities to identify the current status and preparatory steps needed before developing or improving a CMP. - Climate change shall gain a more prominent role by acting, for instance, as guiding principle in the prioritization of measures and recommendations. - Comprehensive Mobility Plans shall be incorporated as statutory documents in Master Plans.

-Focus on public transport system resilience, and non-motorised alternatives, as pandemic severely impacts profitability

-Transportation is a fast-growing sector linked with infrastructure development, adoption of new technologies and innovative funding mechanisms.
+With support from MobiliseYourCity, it is being updated and improved along the following lines: - A self-assessment tool shall provide additional support to cities to identify the current status and preparatory steps needed before developing or improving a CMP. - Climate change shall gain a more prominent role by acting, for instance, as guiding principle in the prioritisation of measures and recommendations. - Comprehensive Mobility Plans shall be incorporated as statutory documents in Master Plans.
+Focus on public transport system resilience, and non-motorised alternatives, as pandemic severely impacts profitability Transportation is a fast-growing sector linked with infrastructure development, adoption of new technologies and innovative funding mechanisms.
 However, the Covid-19 pandemic has strongly reduced revenue and brought new operational and management challenges.
 Major issues affect collective transport in particular and are related to the decrease in attendance, volatile demand, additional costs of security and disinfection measures, or availability of staff.
 Over the past year, knowledge and guidelines have been shared via webinars on how to approach the financial and operational challenges faced by public transport systems, for crisis management, but also in perspective of the post-covid recovery.
 Electric buses might be part of the response strategy, as they have lower operation costs and higher reliable, on top of the low emissions of GHG and air pollutants.
 The stakeholders involved in MobiliseYourCity India have contributed significantly to knowledge development and sharing, and have held webinars and published guidelines on smart-mobility, non-motorised transport modes, the link between air quality and urban planning, tactical urbanism, multimodal integration, and many other topics.
 These contents are available online on the MobiliseYourCity knowledge platform.
+Due to the limited availability of new or aggregated data, the factsheet has only marginally been updated in 2023.